Car Battery Keeps Dying but Alternator is Good? [Solved]

 Reality sometimes gifts us unique problems.
 That is the case here.
 Some situations don’t quite fall into our primary situation category.
 Two of the common battery charge related car issues are:

-- Battery problems after replacing alternator
+- Battery problems after replacing the alternator

 - Car dies when removing the battery cable